 How do teacher expectations affect student achievement?

 To ensure that students are achieving the best they can, teachers should keep track of student progress through standardized tests and other academic measurements.
-Additionally, it’s also important for teachers to be supportive and caring towards students so that they feel comfortable sharing their difficulties and worries with their teachers.
+It’s also important for teachers to be supportive and caring towards students so that they feel comfortable sharing their difficulties and worries with their teachers.

 1. Power of teacher expectations